majoduran/Denovo_immunogenicitymodel/README.md

-# Modeling Immunogenicity of De Novo Proteins
+# Modeling Immunogenicity of *De Novo* Proteins
 Welcome to our project repository!
 This project is designed to predict the immunogenicity of *de novo* proteins by integrating various data sources and leveraging existing immunogenicity prediction models.

 Our strategy begins with a preprocessing of peptide sequences to ensure that all data is cleaned and standardized for accurate analysis.
-We then evaluate the immunogenicity of various peptides while also assessing the predictive accuracy of each model.
-A key component of this project is the examination of important features that play a significant role in determining immunogenicity, especially as these features can differ noticeably between natural proteins and de novo proteins.
+We then evaluate the immunogenicity of various peptide data sources while also assessing the predictive accuracy of each model.
+A key component of this project is the examination of important features that play a significant role in determining immunogenicity, especially as these features can differ noticeably between natural proteins and *de novo* proteins.
 The primary features we focus on are melting temperature and peptide length (Quijano *et al*., 2020).
 We compare these attributes between the peptides being evaluated and the training dataset to understand how they relate to the model's predictive capabilities, providing insights into what influences immunogenicity predictions.

 # Table of Content
 - Data Input Requirements